Demonstrandum/scruff/docs/configuration.md

     line-length = 100
     ```

-=== "ruff.toml"
+=== "scruff.toml"

     ```toml
-    # Extend the `ruff.toml` file in the parent directory...
+    # Extend the `scruff.toml` file in the parent directory...
     extend = "../ruff.toml"

     # ...but use a different line length.
     line-length = 100
     ```

-All of the above rules apply equivalently to `pyproject.toml`, `ruff.toml`, and `.ruff.toml` files.
+All of the above rules apply equivalently to `pyproject.toml`, `scruff.toml`, and `.scruff.toml` files.
-If Ruff detects multiple configuration files in the same directory, the `.ruff.toml` file will take
+If Ruff detects multiple configuration files in the same directory, the `.scruff.toml` file will take
-precedence over the `ruff.toml` file, and the `ruff.toml` file will take precedence over
+precedence over the `scruff.toml` file, and the `scruff.toml` file will take precedence over
 the `pyproject.toml` file.

 ### Inferring the Python version